Albufeira: Sport

-The local football team is Imortal DC.
+The main local football and basketball teams are those of Imortal DC.
 Several regular football tournaments are played in the Algarve, notably the Algarve Cup.
 Also, many British teams spend the summer in Albufeira for pre-season training sessions, participating in friendly games, including Sunderland, Ipswich Town, Aston Villa, Fulham, Sheffield Wednesday, Oxford United and Brentford.

 The city plays host to the Almond Blossom Cross Country competition annually.
 Established in 1977, the event attracts international-calibre runners, boosting this sport and tourism to the area.